 In summary, the Court of King Dushi sounds akin to medieval butchery.
-One gets the feeling that this is gory metaphor stating that those who are conniving and dishonourable to families are downright pigs.
-Personally, I would agree with such a statement.
+One gets the feeling that this is a gory metaphor stating that those who are conniving and dishonorable are downright pigs.
+Do you agree with this likening?

 Court 9: The Court of King Pingdeng (平等王)

 Under mortal laws, criminals who have served their sentences are considered redeemed